 Let's talk about s'mores season.
 It's here!
 And while I'll never knock a classic, I've been cheating on the old s'mores standby of standard grahams, a big puffy marshmallow, and a few squares of milk chocolate.
 It started with an easy switch of using dark chocolate in place of milk (yes), and then I swapped the chocolate square for a peanut butter cup (ohhh yes).

-Thennn chocolate grahams snuck into the mix (here’s my favorite homemade version).
-And then raspberry marshmallows…and the wheels haven’t stopped turning since.
-With summer approaching (I’d say by the humidity and upper 90s – it’s already here), s’mores are a necessity.
+Thennn homemade chocolate graham crackers snuck into the mix, and the wheels haven't stopped turning since.
+With summer approaching (I'd say by the humidity and upper 90s - it's already here), s'mores are a necessity.